Hierosoft/maniforge/documentation/manual.md

 Before:
 ![a photo of the print bed](../FilaPrint/combined-perspective.jpg)
-- This is a processed photo, combined by using two different photos to remove the parts blocking the bed.
+- This is a processed photo combined from two different photos to remove the parts blocking the bed.

 After:
 ![A rendered then shifted photo](../FilaPrint/bed-texture-usable-236x153.png)